sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/building_applications.md

 ninja
 ```

-On completion of the compilation the resulting executable is available at `/host/seL4Test/build-MaaXBoard-AArch64/images/sel4test-driver-image-arm-maaxboard`.
+On completion of the compilation the resulting executable is available at `/host/seL4Test/build-MaaXBoard-AArch64/images/sel4test-driver-image-arm-maaxboard` on the build environment, or available at `/<host_directory>/seL4Test/build-MaaXBoard-AArch64/images/sel4test-driver-image-arm-maaxboard` on the host machine, where `/<host_directory>` was the directory on the host mapped to the build environment.